1. Blog

 In some methods of creating resumes, like online resume builders, good resume fonts are usually matched up by professional designers with the resume templates where they will be most effective.
 Using a pre-designed template takes the guesswork out of the process, since an expert designer has already chosen a good font to use for your resume.
 All you need to do is choose an appropriate template design category based on your occupation, or follow an applicable occupation-specific example guide, and you’re good to go.

 If you’d like any help, look to resume.io for professionally formatted resume templates that have pre-selected fonts and font sizes for your documents.
-All you have to do is the writing!
+All you have to do is the writing of your resume!

 Key takeaways